Epinephrine0/PS1_Emulator/README.md

-# PS1_Emulator
+# PSXSharp

-A PlayStation 1 emulator poorly written in C#
+PSX# is a PlayStation 1 emulator written in C#.
+The project is a personal project for the purpose of learning more about emulation development and computer architecture.